ebohnenb/Past-simple-projects/README.md

-# projects
+# Past Projects
-Collection of projects
+Repository of simple projects to learn and practice Phyton.